 - Agency personnel

 - Personnel working in non-government organizations

 These roles may require developing management plans for species, drafting RFPs, reviewing reports, and/or coordinating communication between various groups of stakeholders involved with fish and wildlife conservation initiatives.
 The skills gained in this program are directly applicable to these tasks.
-The master's in wildlife biology curriculum may also appeal to natural resource professionals who have been working in the field for over 10 years and are in need of updating their knowledge and skills.
+The master's in fish, wildlife, and conservation biology curriculum may also appeal to professionals who have been working in this field for over 10 years and are in need of updating their knowledge and skills.